M0hammadL/academic-kickstart/content/authors/admin/_index.md

 Apart from academic research, I performed consulting for drug discovery companies such as <a href="https://cellarity.com/">Cellarity</a>.
-I am also collaborating with <a href="https://ai.facebook.com/">Facebook AI</a> centered around machine lear for health and recently admitted to FACEBOOK AI research intern program.
+I am also collaborating with <a href="https://ai.facebook.com/">Facebook AI</a> centered around machine learning for health and recently admitted to FACEBOOK AI research intern program.

 Before starting my PhD, As a part of my master thesis thesis, I developed